rdkit/rdkit/Code/MinimalLib/README.md

 ## Usage

-See the getting started demo at https://unpkg.com/@rdkit/rdkit@2021.3.1-beta.16/Code/MinimalLib/dist/index.html .
+See the getting started demo at https://unpkg.com/@rdkit/rdkit@2021.3.1-beta.16/Code/MinimalLib/dist/GettingStarted.html .

 Follow the examples of this page to see the various ways to use the JavaScript release of RDKit.

-## Live demo
+## Live demos

+- From this npm package: https://unpkg.com/@rdkit/rdkit@2021.3.1-beta.16/Code/MinimalLib/dist/GettingStarted.html
-- From this npm package: https://unpkg.com/@rdkit/rdkit@2021.3.1-beta.16/Code/MinimalLib/dist/index.html
+- From this npm package: https://unpkg.com/@rdkit/rdkit@2021.3.1-beta.16/Code/MinimalLib/dist/demo.html

 ## Contributing